rthomas320/NOE-Setup/README.md

 - click add to add the template that was uploaded
 - click a blank spot in the grid to un-highlight the processors and the relationships
 - right click a blank spot in the grid and choose enable all controller services in the popup menu
-- go back to the terminal window
+- go back to the terminal window with root user in directory /home/nifi
-- cd /vagrant/provisioning/roles/environment/files
-- sudo ./start-nifi-mock-processors.sh
+- ./start-nifi-mock-processors.sh
 - return to nifi flow in the firefox browser
 - right click a blank area of the grid and select start from the popup menu
 - right click a blank area of the grid and select refresh
 - repeat refreshes until the three sample files are processed [Write Analyzer Results to The Database show 3 in and 3 out]
 - right click a blank area of the grid select stop
-- go to the terminal window
+- go to the terminal window with root user in directory /home/nifi
 - sudo ./stop-nifi-mock-processors.sh
+- exit [root]
-- mysql -u vagrant -pvagrant siaft [to get to database commandline prompt]
+- mysql -u vagrant -pvagrant siaft [to enter database commandline prompt]
-- select * from FileAttributes;
+- select \* from FileAttributes;
-- select * from Sanitize;
+- select \* from Sanitize;
-- select * from Analysis;
+- select \* from Analysis;
-- quit [to exit DB commandline prompt
+- quit [to exit DB commandline prompt]
-- sudo cat /home/nifi/data/out/some.txt to see s1, s2, s3 at the bottom of the file indicating the file went through sanitizer1, sanitizer2, and sanitizer3
+- sudo cat /home/nifi/data/out/some.txt to see s1, s2, s3 at the bottom of the file
+  [indicating the file went through sanitizer1, sanitizer2, and sanitizer3]
+- sudo cat /home/nifi/data/out/somemore.txt see s1, s2, s3 at the bottom of the file
+- sudo cat /home/nifi/data/out/evenmore.txt see s1, s2, s3 at the bottom of the file